ali-shoaib-goraya/Data-Science-Project/README.md

 ## Overview

-This project is part of a semester assignment and aims to demonstrate skills in data analysis and visualization using Python.
+This project is my first semester project of Course Quantitative and Computational Reasoning and aims to demonstrate skills in data analysis and visualization using Python.
 The code analyzes a dataset containing various socio-economic indicators and provides insights into Pakistan's position globally.

 ## Project Structure